 “What makes Teachable unique in the learning management space is we believe in focusing on the user experience of people that use our platform.
 Too many LMS’s try and compete on packing in the most number of features and winning feature matrix wars while we want people that use our software to be delighted.” – Angkur Nagpal, Teachable

 Thinkific is another LMS that doesn’t charge you per student.
-Instead, all Thinkific plans allow unlimited students and unlimited courses – but the Starter (free) plan carries a 10% transaction fee and the Essentials ($39/month) plan carries a 5% transaction fee.
-From the Business ($79/month) plan upward, there are no transaction fees.
+Instead, all Thinkific plans allow unlimited students and unlimited courses – and none of their plans include transaction fees.
 Be aware that credit card processing will incur a separate fee of 2.9% + $0.30 per transaction, no matter what plan you choose.

 The main benefit of Thinkific is that it’s designed to make course creation easy for people with minimal technical experience – so your course and its content are hosted by Thinkific, your marketing, sales, payment plans and processing are handled by Thinkific, your affiliate program is managed in Thinkific… you get the idea.
 That said, there are still plenty of advanced features you can dig into if you like getting your hands tech-y.